Checklist for Heavy Equipment Maintenance

 There are no delays or issues in the work, which increases the workers' performance and, thus, increases productivity in the long run.

 A checklist maps out the plan that your technicians have to follow, thus reducing the chances of any accidents or something being missed.
+A carefully curated checklist will also help you train new employees, as you already have a game plan for all the preventative measures.

-2. Reduce costly repairs.
+2. Reduce Costly Repairs

 While the checklist is tedious, it helps ensure you don't have to wait until something breaks down to repair it.